Racing

 Georg Steinhauser

-2024 was Georg Steinhauser’s breakout year.
-The German talent soared to a huge stage win at the 2024 Giro d’Italia with a long solo attack in the mountains and backed it up with two third places on extremely hard stages.
+Georg Steinhauser burst onto the world stage at the 2024 Giro d’Italia, when he soared to a huge stage win with a long solo attack in the mountains and backed it up with two third places on extremely hard stages.
 It was his first ever grand tour.
-All of Georg’s hard work is starting to pay off.
+For 2026, Georg is focused on getting back to his climbing best after a year beset by illness.

-Still just 23, Georg has a long career ahead of him.
-At the Giro, Georg proved that he is a world class climber with the staying power to make a long breakaway stick.
-He is also working on his time trial and last year placed fourth at the German championships and fifth in the prologue at the Tour of Romandie.
+Still just 24, he has a long career ahead of him.
+A world class climber with the staying power to make a long breakaway stick, he is also working on his time trial.
+In 2024, he placed fourth at the German championships and fifth in the prologue at the Tour of Romandie.
+He finished third last year at the summit finish of the seventh stage of Paris-Nice.
 Long term, he would like to develop into a GC contender, but is also well-suited to one-day races like the Ardennes classics.

-When he’s not away racing, Georg loves riding around his hometown of Scheidegg, in the Bavarian mountains near the Lake of Constance.
+When he’s not away racing, Georg loves riding around the Bodensee in Austria, where he lives during the season.
 He is also a keen skier.

 James Shaw